 To get a preview of the archetype click on the Preview Archetypein editor button

 Open out the Tree View.
-Click on the ELEMENTS.
-The Right Hand Side (RHS) pane shows available datatypes for these elements. mtReferenceSection allows a pull down menu to be created out of non structural node values.
-This is explained in another section of the wiki.
+Click on some of the ELEMENTs.ADLMatchType at the top of the Right Hand Side (RHS) pane shows available datatypes for these elements. mtReferenceSection allows a pull down menu to be created out of non structural node values.
+This is explained in another section of the knowledge base.
 Just have a look at the available options. mtQuantity choices allow right clicking on the QuantityData child on the tree and creation of units.

 Click on the Edit terms button .
-This shows the atCodes, term names and descriptions, and in the bottom pane, any terminological bindings.
+This shows the atCodes, which are local codes for elements and data groups; and in the bottom pane, any terminological bindings.

 Have a look at the other menu buttons.
 Try importing the HL7 v.3 template by going File -> Import V3 template, or opening some ADL v.
 1.2 openEHR archetypes (note: you need to specify 'openEHR' in the files of type field at the bottom of the open archetype window.)